PHOTO - World home | contact us | attorneys & staff | japanese

 (5) How to Apply for a First Passport

-• Each minor child shall appear in person.
+• Each minor child must appear in person.

 • The applicant MUST appear in person.